sadekbaroudi/vik/README.md

 #### Keyboard pcb

 As mentioned above, the responsibility of using pull up resistors is on the VIK modules.
 This may cause challenges for a few reasons.
 You may want (or need) to use I2C on the main keyboard PCB, which means you need to use pull up resistors.
-If this is the case, please provide instructions to inform the users that when using VIK modules, they will need to remove the pull up resistors.
+If this is the case, please provide instructions to inform the users that when using VIK modules, they will need to remove (or not place) the pull up resistor on the keyboard.

 #### Module pcb